 Cushioning: 36mm (heel)/28mm (forefoot)

-What we don’t: A bit heavier than its predecessor; tongue tends to bunch up.
+What we don’t: Ttongue tends to bunch up.

-While not quite competitive enough to make our podium, Saucony's Endorphin Speed 4 stands out for its impressive balance of speed and plush cushioning.
-With its lightweight design and responsive PWRRUN PB cushioning (shared with their Triumph 22 above), this shoe is well suited for both tempo runs and race day.
+While not quite competitive enough to make our podium, Saucony's Endorphin Speed 5 stands out for its impressive balance of speed and plush cushioning.
+With its lightweight design and responsive PWRRUN PB cushioning (shared with their Triumph 23 above), this shoe is well-suited for both tempo runs and race day.
 Additionally, the mesh upper offers a nice combination of breathability and a secure fit, adapting well to various foot shapes while providing ample support around the collar and tongue.
-During testing, the Endorphin Speed 4 felt very lively and agile, propelling us forward when moving at a quick clip without sacrificing comfort.
+The recent update from the 4 to the 5 added a barely-there .02 ounces to the total weight, accounting for expanded heel rubber with more durability.

-The shoe maintains a remarkable level of responsiveness, making it suitable for interval training and long runs alike.
-Additionally, the rubber outsole is both highly durable and grippy over a wide variety of surfaces, instilling confidence even in wet conditions.
+This shoe maintains a remarkable level of responsiveness, making it suitable for interval training and long runs alike.
+Additionally, the rubber outsole is grippy over a wide variety of surfaces, instilling confidence even in wet conditions.
+Instead of a carbon plate like the even lighter Endorphin Pro, the Endorphin Speed uses a semi-rigid nylon plate between the foam midsole layers, which creates a snappy ride and excellent propulsion.
 Very few cons arose during testing, although we did experience a bit of bunching around the flimsy-feeling tongue.
-The latest "4" is also a little heavier than its predecessor, although it's still competitively lightweight at just over a pound for the pair.
-All in all, we feel the Endorphin Speed is a great all-rounder for those looking to train and race in the same shoe—or for athletes on the hunt for an interval shoe without a carbon plate.
+It landed lower on our list simply because it's a fast shoe that doesn't have the same all-around appeal as the Triumph 23, but the Endorphin Speed is a great all-rounder for those looking to train and race in the same shoe, or for athletes on the hunt for an interval shoe without a carbon plate.

 Category: Speed